-Relating to wiretapping; to add a new Chapter 2A to Title 20, Code of Alabama 1975; to authorize the Attorney General to submit an application to a circuit court judge to intercept any wire or electronic communication under certain circumstances; to specify the procedures for obtaining an intercept order, the information that must be included in an intercept order, the limitations of an intercept order, and the means by which the communication is to be intercepted; to provide for the extension of intercept orders under certain conditions; to prohibit the destruction of recorded communications for a specified time frame; to allow an investigative officer to submit a written request to the Attorney General, through the Secretary of the Alabama State Law Enforcement Agency, requesting the Attorney General apply for an intercept order; to specify under what conditions recorded communications may be disclosed; to provide for civil and criminal penalties for violations; to provide penalties for unauthorized disclosures; and in connection therewith would have as its purpose or effect the requirement of a new or increased expenditure of local funds within the meaning of as follows: - 10 \$20-2A-1.
+Relating to wiretapping; to add a new Chapter 2A to Title 20, Code of Alabama 1975; to authorize the Attorney General to submit an application to a circuit court judge to intercept any wire or electronic communication under certain circumstances; to specify the procedures for obtaining an intercept order, the information that must be included in an intercept order, the limitations of an intercept order, and the means by which the communication is to be intercepted; to provide for the extension of intercept orders under certain conditions; to prohibit the destruction of recorded communications for a specified time frame; to allow an investigative officer to submit a written request to the Attorney General, through the Secretary of the Alabama State Law Enforcement Agency, requesting the Attorney General apply for an intercept order; to specify under what conditions recorded communications may be disclosed; to provide for civil and criminal penalties for violations; to provide penalties for unauthorized disclosures; and in connection therewith would have as its purpose or effect the requirement of a new or increased expenditure of local funds within the meaning of Amendment 621 of the Constitution of Alabama of 1901, as amended by Amendment 890, now appearing as Section 111.05 of

-- 1 Amendment 621 of the Constitution of Alabama of 1901, now - 2 appearing as Section 111.05 of the Official Recompilation of - 3 the Constitution of Alabama of 1901, as amended. - 4 BE IT ENACTED BY THE LEGISLATURE OF ALABAMA: - Section 1.
-This act shall be known and may be cited as the Agent Billy Clardy III Act. - Section 2.
-Chapter 2A, commencing with Sections

-20-2A-1, is added to Title 20, Code of Alabama 1975, to read

-- 11 For the purposes of this chapter, the following 12 terms shall have the following meanings: - (1) AGENCY.
-Alabama State Law Enforcement Agency. - 14 (2) AGGRIEVED PERSON.
-A person who was a party to an 15 intercepted wire or electronic communication or a person 16 against whom the interception was directed. - (3) ATTORNEY GENERAL.
-The Attorney General of the State of Alabama or his or her designee. - (4) COMMUNICATION COMMON CARRIER.
-The term as defined in 47 U.S.C. §153(11) or a provider of communication services. - (5) CONTENTS.
-When used with respect to a wire or electronic communication, any information concerning the identity of the parties to the communication or the existence, substance, purport, or meaning of that communication. - (6) ELECTRONIC COMMUNICATION.
-Any transfer of an electronic or other signal, including any fax signal, computer photoelectric, or photo optical system from one party to another in which the involved parties may reasonably expect the communication to be private. - (7) ELECTRONIC, MECHANICAL, OR OTHER DEVICE.
-A device or apparatus primarily designed or used for the nonconsensual interception of wire or electronic communications.
+1 the Official Recompilation of the Constitution of Alabama of 1901.
+2 BE IT ENACTED BY THE LEGISLATURE OF ALABAMA: 3 Section 1.
+This act shall be known and may be cited 4 as the Agent Billy Clardy III Act.
+5 Section 2.
+Chapter 2A, commencing with Sections 6 20-2A-1, is added to Title 20, Code of Alabama 1975, to read 7 as follows: 8 \$20-2A-1.
+9 For the purposes of this chapter, the following 10 terms shall have the following meanings: 11 (1) AGENCY.
+Alabama State Law Enforcement Agency.
+12 (2) AGGRIEVED INDIVIDUAL.
+An individual who was a 13 party to an intercepted wire or electronic communication or an 14 individual against whom the interception was directed.
+15 (3) ATTORNEY GENERAL.
+The Attorney General of the 16 State of Alabama or his or her designee.
+17 (4) COMMUNICATION COMMON CARRIER.
+The term as 18 defined in 47 U.S.C. § 153(11) or a provider of communication 19 services.
+20 (5) COMMUNICATIONS SERVICE PROVIDER.
+A provider of 21 communication service as defined in Section 37-2A-2.
+22 $\frac{(5)}{(6)}$ CONTENTS.
+When used with respect to a wire 23 or electronic communication, any information concerning the 24 identity of the parties to the communication or the existence, substance, purport, or meaning of that communication.

+L $\overline{(6)}$ (7) ELECTRONIC COMMUNICATION.
+Any transfer of an 2 electronic or other signal, including any fax signal, computer 3 generated signal, other similar signal, or scrambled or 1 encrypted signal transferred via wire, radio, electromagnetic, 5 photoelectric, or photo optical system from one party to 5 another in which the involved parties may reasonably expect 7 the communication to be private.